 Important info on check scamming operation targeting Onondaga

 The goals of Campus Safety and Security are to provide protection for all students, faculty, staff and visitors to Onondaga Community College; to protect all real and personal property; and to enforce College policies and regulations and the laws of the state of New York.

-The department includes a director, three assistant directors, thirteen campus peace officers, two campus security officers, a fire and safety coordinator, a campus safety officer and four Information Aides.
+The department includes a Director, two Associate Directors, thirteen campus peace officers, three campus security guards, and six Information Aides.
 The department provides continuous protection of all campus grounds and facilities.